 This set continues the Cardboard Heroes tradition of great miniatures and accessories at a low price.
-The buildings in this package will create one square castle or two smaller strongpoints.
+The buildings in this package can be assembled either as a walled castle or as a huge, solid Keep.
 And you can add sets to make your fortress the envy of the surrounding kingdoms!